PandasThumb/pandasthumb.github.io/_posts/2023/2023-08-01-Happy-birthday-Jean-baptiste.md

 * Invent inheritance of acquired characters (everyone already believed it).

 He always gets credit for things he didn't do, such as that.
-And his name gets invoked for things like epigenetic molecular modifications, ehich don't work like his use-and-disuse mechanisms.
+And his name gets invoked for things like epigenetic molecular modifications, which don't work like his use-and-disuse mechanisms.
 And his "complexifying force" has been conveniently forgotten for at least the last 125 years.
 You can pretty much guarantee that if a biological process is called "Lamarckian", it really isn't.

 His mechanism for adaptation does not work, but he really was the first to propose one.
 Not a crank, but a great biologist.